eric-lindberg/enigma-emulator/README.md

 TODO:  Purely as a Python learning exercise, implement the Rotors structure as Python deque objects.

+This is the purpose of the deque branch.

+Working:  Basic_Deque_Rotor_Access.py

-Working:  Basic_Deque_Rotor_Access.py  # Run it to access the Rotor Class from the Deque_Rotor.py file which is a compound List object with a Dict object, some ints, and 5 deque objects representing the Rotors of the Enigma Machine.
+Run it to access the Rotor Class from the Deque_Rotor.py file which is a compound List object with a Dict object, some ints, and 5 deque objects representing the Rotors of the Enigma Machine.

 What we don't want to do is access all the Rotor Characters as if they are in a 2D array.
-We want to emulate the Rotationof the Rotors to simulate the mechanical function of the Enigma Machine.
-Writing the deques as Rotors, we can easily simulate their Rotation, which should simply the index math of the original program.
+We want to emulate the Rotation of the Rotors to simulate the mechanical function of the Enigma Machine.
+Writing the deques as Rotors, we can easily simulate their Rotation, which should simplify the index math of the original program.